jones1230/alx-system_engineering-devops/0x00-shell_basics/README.md

-The working directory file prints the currnt working directory the file is executed
+TASK0- The working directory file prints the current working directory the file is executed TASK1- THe list it file list current directory files